Americans Can Now Use Expired Passports to Re-enter the U.S. Until End Of March

-Passports that expired on or after Jan.
-1, 2021 will be honored for re-entry into the U.S. through Dec.
-31, the State Department announced Monday, citing delays in passport processing due to the pandemic.
+U.S. citizens currently abroad with a passport that expired on or after Jan.
+1, 2020 may be able to use their expired passport until March, 31, 2022, the State Department announced last week, citing delays in passport processing due to the pandemic.

 "U.S. Customs and Border Protection officers will accept for admission certain expired U.S. passports, thereby assisting U.S. citizens who have been affected by appointment backlogs at embassies and consulates overseas caused by the COVID-19 pandemic," the State Department's announcement read.

-Due to the pandemic, consulates and embassies around the world were forced to cut back staffing, leading to an "unprecedented" backlog of passport services appointments, according to the memo.
+Due to the pandemic, consulates and embassies around the world were forced to cut back staffing, leading to an "unprecedented" backlog of passport service appointments, according to the State Departmenent.

-Specifically, some consulates are posting wait times of more than two months for processing passport renewals and there is still a "significant" backlog of applications, The Associated Press reported.
+Specifically, some consulates are posting wait times of more than two months for processing passport renewals and there is still a "significant" backlog of applications, The Associated Press reported in May, when the extension was first announced.

 Expired passports that will be considered OK for travel must not be damaged and must have been originally valid for 10 years.
 Additional criteria may still apply and Americans should check their passport status online before making final travel arrangements.

-At this time, the State Department "continues to strongly recommend U.S. citizens reconsider travel abroad and postpone their trips if possible" and reminds those returning home that they will be required to produce a negative COVID-19 test, taken within 72 hours of their flight's departure, in order to enter the U.S.
+At this time, the State Department reminds those returning home that they will be required to produce a negative COVID-19 test, taken within 24 hours of their flight's departure, in order to enter the U.S.